brandonkrull/edgar-analytics/README.md

 Intel Core i7 and 16gb DDR3 memory.
 Running the log processing program on an 0.5M line CSV file (~56Mb) takes approximately 40 seconds, with a majority of the time spent on checking if Sessions already exist in the deque.
-This could be improved with the use of a hashtable with significantly faster and lookup.
+This could be improved with the use of a hashtable with significantly faster lookup.
 After this, the next most expensive operations are converting the date and time strings to datetime objects for use in computing elapsed times, see Table below.